Preparing your stay

 Erasmus Credit Mobility students will need to check with their home and host universities the area of studies from wich they can take their courses in English (according to the bilateral agreement between both universities):

-Additionally you can take some course in Spanish to complete your study plan at the UC:
+Additionally you can take courses in Spanish to complete your study plan at the UC (many of these are included in the UC 'English Friendly' course catalogue):

 Health Insurance Students from outside the European Union must have a private medical insurance covering medical assistance throughout the complete exchange period.
 Registration is not official until copy of the health policy is duly submitted to the IRO (International Relations Office).